AndreasVJ/Advent-Of-FPGA-2025/README.md

   Aofpga.Count_trailing_ones.create (uresize valid_pop 16)
 ```

-The trailing_ones count subtracted from K = depth yields the lowest index that must be preserved, allowing the stack pointer to be updated without iterative popping.
+The trailing_ones count subtracted from K = depth yields the lowest index in the stack that should be popped, allowing the stack pointer to be updated directly without iterative popping.

 ### End-of-Line Detection and Pipeline Decoupling

-The end of an input line is detected when the remaining-input counter reaches zero:
+The end of an input line is detected when a remaining-input counter reaches zero:
 ```ml
 let end_of_line = (remaining ==:.
 0) &: ~:(stack.empty)
 ```

 At this point:
 - The stack contains the final 12-digit result for the line
+- A conversion from BCD digits to binary is triggered
 - The stack pointer is reset for the next line
-- A conversion from BCD digits to binary is triggered

-This conversion does not stall input processing.

 ### Parallel BCD-to-Binary Conversion

 The selected digits are stored in BCD form.
-Converting a 12-digit BCD number to binary is implemented as a multi-cycle pipeline:
+Conversion to binary is performed by a multi-cycle sequential unit that processes one digit per clock cycle:
 ```ml
 let line_ans = Aofpga.Bcd_to_binary.create
   ~clock
   ~digits:stack.mem
   ~start:end_of_line
 ```

-- Conversion starts when end_of_line is asserted
-- One digit is processed per clock cycle
-- The conversion runs in parallel with processing of the next input line

-This allows the design to maintain a throughput of one input digit per cycle, even though BCD-to-binary conversion itself is sequential.
+This conversion does not stall input processing, which allows the design to maintain a throughput of one input digit per cycle, even though BCD-to-binary conversion itself is sequential.

 ### Accumulation of Results